Extraltodeus/Skimmed_CFG/README.md

 - Skimmed CFG - linear interpolation: instead of replacing, does a linear interpolation in between the values.
 Highly recommanded!
 - Skimmed CFG - linear interpolation dual scales: Two scales.
 One named "positive" and one.. well "negative".
 The name is more related to a visualy intuitive relation rather than fully from the predictions.
 A higher positive will tend to go towards high saturations and vice versa with the other slider.
 - Skimmed CFG - Difference CFG: Other algorithms based on changes depending on the scale.
 Brings back what goes too far in comparison.
 - Skimmed CFG - Skim start: To be used with normal scales.
 Enhances the randomness and overall quality of the image.
 A bit less of an antiburn and a lot more of an enhancer.
+SDE Samplers react extremely well to it and can use it until the end.
+DPM++2M itself however requires an earlier stop.

 ## special option (first node only):
 - full_skim_negative: fully skim some part of the conflicting influence.